Medical expert of the article

 Metformin hydrochloride:

 - Metformin is a drug from the biguanide class.
-Its mechanism of action is associated with a decrease in hepatic glucose production and improvement in peripheral insulin sensitivity.
+Its mechanism of action is associated with a decrease in glucose production in the liver and an improvement in peripheral sensitivity to insulin.

-- It reduces the absorption of glucose from food in the intestines and increases the use of glucose by muscles.
+- It reduces the absorption of glucose from food in the intestine and increases the use of glucose by muscles.

 Combined effect:

-- Combining glibenclamide with metformin allows you to achieve more complete and balanced control of blood glucose levels in patients with type 2 diabetes.
+- The combination of glibenclamide with metformin allows for more complete and balanced control of blood glucose levels in patients with type 2 diabetes mellitus.

-- The combination of these two drugs reduces blood glucose by stimulating insulin secretion and improving tissue sensitivity to insulin, as well as reducing the absorption of glucose from food and reducing glucose production in the liver.
+- The combination of these two drugs provides a reduction in blood glucose by stimulating insulin secretion and improving tissue sensitivity to insulin, as well as reducing the absorption of glucose from food and reducing glucose production in the liver.

 Pharmacokinetics